-Rally King plays from a top-down perspective, using "tank" controls where left and right change the angle of your car's trajectory.
+Rally King plays from a top-down perspective, using "tank" controls where left and right change the angle of the car's trajectory.
 There is a rudimentary drift mechanic which is activated by achieving a certain minimum speed and letting off the gas while turning hard in a direction.
-Drifting is indicated by smoke puffs coming from your rear wheels.
-A speed boost can be achieved if you can sustain a drift in one direction for over a full second.
+Drifting is indicated by smoke puffs coming from the rear wheels.
+A speed boost can be achieved if the player can sustain a drift in one direction for over a full second.

-Rally King displays a health meter for your car.
-Every time you bump into a wall or another racer, your health meter depletes.
-Once your health meter is empty, your car explodes.
-You can choose to continue (up to three times) from the same level on which you died, but your score is reset to zero.
+Rally King displays a health meter for the car.
+Every time it bumps into a wall or another racer, the health meter depletes.
+Once the health meter is empty, the car explodes.
+The player can choose to continue (up to three times) from the same level on which they died, but their score is reset to zero.

-In addition to other cars, there are several obstacles on the course that will either cause you to spin out (puddles, sand dunes) or merely slow down (dark gravel patches).
-Small bumps give your car a little air time, and "ghost cars" act as powerups providing up extra points or health refills if you drive into them.
-Furthermore, finding some secret shortcuts will award you with a huge point bonus.
+In addition to other cars, there are several obstacles on the course that will either cause the car to spin out (puddles, sand dunes) or merely slow down (dark gravel patches).
+Small bumps give the car a little air time, and "ghost cars" act as powerups providing up extra points or health refills if driven into.
+Furthermore, finding some secret shortcuts will award the player with a huge point bonus.

 - Rally King's main character Holland Mackray is named after the late rally driver Colin McRae.